Roofing dumpster rental in Tallmadge

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard 30-yard bin.
-For these tear-offs, we route in a reinforced container with a heavier floor plate; we also cap the fill volume well below the visual rim to keep axle weight legal.
-We haul this steel on a lowboy for stability.
-This specialized equipment avoids the risks found in our general construction debris service for standard mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
+We haul these using a lowboy trailer to ensure safety.
+We also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover